ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftAdvancedTakeoffModel.rst

 IAircraftAdvancedTakeoffModel
 =============================

-.. py:class:: IAircraftAdvancedTakeoffModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftAdvancedTakeoffModel

    object

    Interface used to access the advanced takeoff model options for a takeoff model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftAdvancedTakeoffModel

 Overview
 --------